-Wondering whether you should bother with a flu shot this year?
-Here are 10 reasons to get vaccinated sooner rather than later.
+But if you’re still wondering whether it’s worth getting a flu shot this year, here are 10 more reasons to get vaccinated sooner rather than later.

 The flu vaccine contains inactive germs, which means it’s impossible to get the flu from your shot.
-Despite this fact, myths surrounding flu shots still exist.
+Despite this fact, flu shot myths still exist.

-Side effects from getting a flu shot include achy muscles, and every once in a while a slightly elevated temperature.
+Side effects from getting a flu shot include achy muscles, usually at the injection site, and every once in a while a slightly elevated temperature.
 Bottom line, you won’t get sick even though you might experience minor side effects, such as a sore shoulder.

 If you face heart disease or have a history of heart problems, the flu vaccination may reduce your risk of a future cardiac event.
 A 2013 study from the Journal of The American Medical Association demonstrated that getting the flu shot was associated with reduced risk of stroke, heart attack or worse.

-The Centers for Disease Control and Prevention (CDC) reports getting your flu vaccine effectively cuts your chances of contracting seasonal influenza by 50 percent.
+The Centers for Disease Control and Prevention (CDC) reports getting your flu vaccine effectively cuts your chances of contracting seasonal influenza by up to 60 percent.

 Because flu strains change and evolve over time, the vaccine won’t ever be perfect.
 But, that doesn’t mean it’s not worth getting vaccinated.
 Ask anyone who has had a serious bout of flu in recent years, and they’ll tell you that any protection from the flu is better than no protection at all.